-1. Build the circuit in Figure 2 using $R = 10 \text{ K}\Omega$ and $C = 0.01 \mu\text{F}$.
+1. Build the circuit in Figure 2 using R = 10 K and $C = 0.01 \ \mu\text{F}$.
 Set the function generator to provide a square wave input as follows:

 a.
-Period $T \ge 3$ ms (to ensure that T >> RC).
+Period T 3 ms (to ensure that T >> RC).
 This value of T guarantees that the output signal has sufficient time to reach a final value before the next input transition.
 Record the value of T.

 b.
-Amplitude from 0 V to 5 V. Note that you need to set the DC offset to achieve this waveform.
+Amplitude from 0 V to 5 V. Note that you need to set the offset to achieve this waveform.
 Use the oscilloscope to display this waveform on Channel 1 to make sure the amplitude is correct.
 We use this amplitude since it is common in computer systems.
-Be sure the coupling mode on the oscilloscope is set to DC coupling.